nocentino/ollama-sql-faststart/README.md

 ## Overview

 Ollama SQL FastStart is a Docker-based project designed to simplify the setup and management of a SQL Server 2025 environment integrated with Ollama services.
-It provides a preconfigured environment for running SQL Server, managing models, and serving requests through NGINX with SSL support and configures SQL Server to trust this certificate.
+It provides a preconfigured environment for running SQL Server, Ollama, and serving requests through NGINX to Ollama with SSL support and configures SQL Server to trust this certificate.
+I created this project to help database professionals quickly set up a complete environment for experimenting with the new vector capabilities in SQL Server 2025.
+If you've been curious about implementing vector search in your SQL Server databases but weren't sure where to start, this project gives you everything you need in a containerized, ready-to-run solution.

-## Features
+## Architecture Overview

-- **SQL Server**: A preconfigured SQL Server instance.
+The project consists of several Docker containers working together:

-- **Ollama Integration**: Includes Ollama services for model management and pulling.
+1. **SQL Server 2025**: Running the latest release with vector capabilities enabled
-- **NGINX with SSL**: Secure reverse proxy setup using NGINX and self-signed certificates.
+2. **Ollama**: An open-source model serving platform that generates text embeddings
-- **Health Checks**: Automated health checks for critical services.
+3. **NGINX with SSL**: Acts as a secure proxy between SQL Server and Ollama
-- **Data Persistence**: Persistent storage for SQL Server and Ollama models.
+4. **Automation containers**: For certificate generation, model pulling, and SQL Server configuration
-- **Automation**: Scripts for initializing and configuring the SQL Server environment.
+5. **Data Persistence**: Persistent storage for SQL Server and Ollama models.

-## Services
+## Docker Compose Services

 1. **`config`**: Generates self-signed SSL certificates for NGINX.
 2. **`ollama`**: Runs the Ollama service for managing models.